 - TOMO (Japanesee)

 The Sheikh Zayed Grand Mosque is located in Abu Dhabi.
-While it’s not technically not one of the Dubai sightseeing places, it shouldn’t be missed.
-Abu Dhabi can be reached in an hour driving from Dubai.
+While it’s technically not one of the Dubai sightseeing places, it shouldn’t be missed.
+It’s in Abu Dhabi, and Abu Dhabi can be reached in an hour driving from Dubai.
 Most cab drivers don’t mind taking tourists there.

 - Uptown Bar